- Electric Generation Byproducts

 The JEA drinking water system consists of wells, water treatment plants, the distribution grid of pipelines, and finally the customers' meters.
 We have over 130 wells that withdraw water from the Floridan aquifer, about 1,000 feet below land surface.
 The fresh, clean water is pumped from the well fields to one of 38 water treatment plants, where it then flows through an aerator to remove the sulfur (rotten egg) odor.
 The water leaves the reservoirs and is disinfected with chlorine per health regulations before it enters over 4,600 miles of water lines for distribution to our customers.

 JEA’s Major Grid provides water to most of Duval County and the northwest portion of St. Johns County.
 JEA also supplies water to the Yulee area, Mayport, and from Ponte Vedra south to Vilano Beach along A1A.
-Also along the Intracoastal Waterway in Palm Valley there are two small areas that get their water through interconnections with the St. Johns County Utility Department.
+Also along the Intracoastal Waterway in Palm Valley there is one small area that gets its water through an interconnection with the St. Johns County Utility Department.
 Our grid arrangements provide reliable water service backup as needed, particularly during emergencies or periods of routine plant maintenance shutdowns.